NightPh0enix/ModelGeneration/README.md

 Input : DDA debug data in the following order

-                1. Total length of the move (not just for one axis but the total distance in hypercuboid space, which is not equal to the algebraic sum of the moves)
+                1. Total length of the move (not just for one axis but the total distance in hypercuboid space, which is NOT equal to the algebraic sum of the moves)
                 2. Starting x co-ordinate for a move
                 3. Starting y co-ordinate for a move
                 4. Starting z co-ordinate for a move